jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![calf-cove_av1f](calf-cove_av1f.jpg "Above the clouds from Calf Cove")

-> ...wishful thinkers will assume Ill Crag to be the summit - until the pike itself is finally revealed, indisputably higher and still farther distant across a waste of stones.
+> "...wishful thinkers will assume Ill Crag to be the summit - until the pike itself is finally revealed, indisputably higher and still farther distant across a waste of stones."

 Once onto the ridge, the going was considerably easier, with snow deep enough to completely smooth out the usually rocky terrain and, despite the lack of any companions on the mountain, the path appeared to be fairly well trodden.
 Having reached Ill Crag, the Scafell Pike summit is obvious and the hard work is over.
 It became an easy walk to the summit, with only a short climb following the drop down into the Broad Crag col.